vsuzdaltsev/three-aws_serverless_poc/README.md

 * Create s3 bucket
 * Generate several random files
 * Upload them concurrently to s3
-* In order to utilize API Gateway and Lambdas set endpoint and token (env: TEST_POC_API_KEY, env: BASE_URI).
+* In order to utilize API Gateway and Lambdas set the proper endpoint and token (env: TEST_POC_API_KEY, env: BASE_URI).
   They can be found in the output of `inv serverless.info` command.

 ```
 $ python demo.py
 ```

-NB: do not forget to remove test s3 bucket!
+NB: do not forget to remove test s3 bucket after performing tests!

 ### cURL examples <div id='examples'/>